About the Book

 www.writeitstrong.com ~~~Phyllis Lawson

-Four-year-old Phyllis was plucked off from the only family she knew and was transported on the doorstep of her grandmother Lula.
-Born in Sandersville, Mississippi, Lula later moved to Hattiesburg, Mississippi where she worked as a domestic quilter.
+Four-year-old Phyllis was plucked off her front porch from the only family she knew and was transported to the doorstep of her grandmother Lula.
+Born in Sandersville, Mississippi, Lula later moved to Hattiesburg, Mississippi where she worked as a domestic and quilter.
 Through oral tradition, she told the young Phyllis the tragic stories of her ancestors.

 The quilt was a family heirloom that Lula made out of the clothing of long-lost loved ones who died in the face of extreme bigotry and racism.
 Each piece of cloth woven into the quilt had the blood, sweat, and tears of black people who fought against the unconscionable injustices back then.
 The weaving of their clothing into a quilt mended each broken life back together with each pull of the thread.